 2. Cover Up

-Aside from using insect repellent, you should also cover-up.
+Aside from using insect repellent, you should also cover up.
 For instance, wear long-sleeved shirts and long pants.
-For added protection, you can buy permethrin-treated clothes and gears.
+For added protection, you can buy permethrin-treated clothes and gear.
 Or you can use permethrin to treat your things, including pants, socks, boots, and tents.
-Having this insecticide on your clothes and gears will help kill or repel mosquitoes.
+Having this insecticide on your clothes and gear will help kill or repel mosquitoes.

 - Insect Shield socks keep away mosquitos, ants, ticks, bugs, flies, chiggers, and midges

 - Over the calf tall boot protection and half cushion foot provide ultimate comfort and support

 - Permethrin repellent reduces odor and Ultra-Dri moisture wicking technology keeps feet cool and dry

 - Stay up leg and rib top keeps socks from bunching and slipping in tall boots